 Some examples of how Store Pickup + Delivery helps merchants and customers to cut down on the last mile and traveling in vehicles are:

 - Reduces repeat delivery attempts by notifying customers automatically when their order is out for delivery.
 Ensuring they make themselves available to receive their products.

 - It allows customers to select a date and time that best suits them.
 Customers much prefer shorter delivery windows than waiting for the entire day.
 By allowing shorter delivery windows, merchants can partner with services like Deliv, Sherpa, and Orkestro and send out their orders in batches, ultimately reducing the CO2 in those local areas.
 All of these integrations are provided out of the box with your Store Pickup + Delivery subscription.

 - An aerial view dashboard setting which allows merchants to easily view all their delivery orders for any given date/time slot to optimize routes manually.
 Or automate the entire process by using our Onfleet integration.

 On the flip side, as consumers, we all have a responsibility to consider how our own choices impact the environment and to reduce our footprint wherever we can - including by figuring out which checkout option is the best way to do that!
 Buying local not only supports your local economy but it’s also better for the environment.
 Whether you pick up your purchases in store provided the distance to pickup is close, or opt for local delivery, you are still contributing to lowering your carbon footprint.

-Zapiet’s Store Pickup + Delivery app is available on Shopify, Shopify Plus, and BigCommerce.
+Zapiet’s Store Pickup + Delivery app is available on Shopify and Shopify Plus.
 Install the app today for a complimentary 2-week trial to see the impact on how your business can contribute to the reduction of emissions on our planet’s growing climate change disaster.